 Gunawan Herri, VP of Engineering @ DomainTools

-Impactful Engineer shares the stories and journeys of women and men who are making significant impact in the software industry.
+Impactful Engineer shares the stories and journeys of women and men who are making a significant impact in the software industry.
 The purpose of Impactful Engineer is to inspire young software engineers to see that there are many paths they can take to move forward in their careers and grow their impact wherever they work.

 1. Find a good mentor.
 Learn continuously.